IGNITE students celebrate their success at Bognor Fire Station

 During the course, the pupils aged 16-19 from Chichester College took part in a diverse programme of firefighter simulated exercises and activities to support their social and emotional development.

-West Sussex Fire & Rescue Service’s Area Manager for Service Delivery, Andy Piller, attended the event and presented the young people with their certificates.
+Area Manager for Service Delivery, Ady Carter, attended the event and presented the young people with their certificates.

-Speaking after the event, he said: “I was delighted to meet our latest IGNITE students and watch them demonstrate their skills.
+Speaking after the event, he said: “It was fantastic to meet our latest IGNITE students and watch them demonstrate their new skills.

 People can find out more about West Sussex Fire & Rescue Service’s Targeted Education programmes.